 Palm and tarot card readings are a big part of New Orleans’ history.
 In case you’re not exactly sure what palmistry is, it’s the art of interpreting a person’s character or predicting their future by examining the lines of their hands.
 Even if you’re not a believer, it’s a lot of fun and definitely something you have to experience once in your life.
 There are several shops offering these services east of N. Rampart Street, near the river.
 That’s where I got mine, but I’m keeping the results to myself…to be continued!

 Must See Guide To New Orleans – Food

 There are a few more eateries all of my fellow foodies have to try while in New Orleans: Dooky Chase is high on the list.
-This highly respected family-owned establishment has been in business since the 40’s, and it is easy to see why!
+This highly respected family-owned establishment has been in business since the ’40s, and it is easy to see why!
 The fried chicken and gumbo were indescribable!
 The chicken really was the best I’ve ever had.
 Central Grocery is another family-owned business you have to visit.
-This third generation, old-fashioned, Italian grocery store was founded in 1906 and has always been famous for their muffulettas (gigantic, delicious sandwiches that are seriously big enough to feed several people).
+This third-generation, old-fashioned, this Italian grocery store was founded in 1906 and has always been famous for its muffulettas (gigantic, delicious sandwiches that are seriously big enough to feed several people).
 They carry a variety of imported gourmet foods, as well.